bmuschko/ide-composable-build/README.md

 For this experiment there are two goals:

 1. Build `common` and `web` in the same workspace.
 Replace a binary dependency with a source dependency.
-2. Build only one of the multi-project builds e.g. `common`.
+2. Build `common` and `web` in the same workspace.
 Replace a source dependency with a binary dependency.

 ## Replacing a binary dependency with source dependency